-6.1.6 Descriptions of Five of Target Areas
+6.1.6 Descriptions of Target Areas

 The Company is providing specific details of each of the eight target areas as its data review and compilation progresses.
-Below are descriptions of five of the target areas.

 Adara Target Area

 The Adara Area of the Caldera property contains eight targets and includes the historic Golden King Mine.
 Historical drilling intersected sporadic high grade shallow intercepts which are interpreted to be associated with west to northwest trending structures.
 Highlights of the historical drilling include the following: